intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet50v1_5/inference/cpu/README_SPR_DEV_CAT.md

 After running the conversion script you should have a directory with the ImageNet dataset in the TF records format.

-Set the `DATASET_DIR` to point to the TF records directory when running MobileNet V1.
+Set the `DATASET_DIR` to point to the TF records directory when running ResNet50 v1.5

 ## Docker Run
 (Optional) Export related proxy into docker environment.